prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ## How LiveIntent user ID submodule works

-The LiveIntent user ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier - the nonID.
-In order to provide resolution, one or more first-party cookies are used to create a stable identifier.
+The LiveIntent user ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier.
+In order to provide resolution, one or more first-party cookies are used to create this stable identifier.
+See the [(_query parameters description_)](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md) for more details.

 The following first-party cookies are supported:

 1. Default first-party cookie: By default, LiveIntent ID sub-module generates its own first-party identifier on the publisher’s domain.
 Publishers have the option to disable the cookie generation when configuring the LiveIntent ID sub-module.
 2. Publisher defined first-party cookie: Publishers have the flexibility to configure and choose additional first-party cookies for use in conjunction with the LiveIntent first-party cookie.

-### Generate nonID

-The LiveIntent ID sub-module sends cookies to Liveintent's Identity Graph for creating a nonID - [(_see the query parameters description_)](https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md) for more details.

 ### Identity resolution

+To enable identity resolution, LiveIntent builds a model on the backend with data collected through an additional call issued on each page load.

-For the identity resolution, the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and additional user identifiers.
-The identifiers are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
+For the identity resolution, the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a nonID and additional attributes.
+The identifiers and attributes are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
 An SSP can then make the impression opportunity available to buyers that would like to target the audience.

 The first-party cookie generation and identity resolution functionality is provided by [LiveConnect JS](https://www.npmjs.com/package/live-connect-js) - an open source JS library which is included within the LiveIntent ID sub-module.